 China: The China Culture and Development Partnership Framework

-It also enabled ethnic minorities to further exercise their rights in three key areas: education, maternal and child health, and employment.
-The second aim of the programme was to empower ethnic minority groups in the five provinces to better manage their cultural resources and thus to benefit from culture-based economic development.
-This was achieved by building capacity to manage minority cultural resources, and by supporting the pro-poor development of culture-based tourism and the arts and crafts and creative industries sectors.
+This was achieved by building government capacity to undertake rights and culture-based development, and by empowering ethnic minority groups to better manage their cultural resources and thus to benefit from culture-based economic development.
+The programme also supported the pro-poor development of culture-based tourism and the arts and crafts and creative industries sectors.

-- Ethnic minorities empowered in management of cultural resources through cultural mapping, artisan associations and strengthening of entrepreneurs and craft-producers.
-The Dong minority’s agricultural practice recognized as a pilot site for FAO Globally Important Agricultural System.
-Tourism facilities and infrastructure developed in 7 villages.
+- Empowering ethnic minorities in the management of cultural resources through cultural mapping, artisan associations and strengthening of entrepreneurs and craft-producers.
+The Dong minority’s duck-fish-rice agricultural practice was recognized as a pilot site for an FAO Globally Important Agricultural System.
+New culture-based employment opportunities were created in the fields of tourism and minority arts and crafts, and tourism facilities and infrastructure were developed in seven villages.

 Click for more detailed results from the Joint Programmes in China.